 A wetland is an area that is mostly covered with water for at least the majority of the time.
 Some examples of wetlands are swamp areas, ponds, water reserves, and state park beaches.
-These conditions are bound to produce all kinds of different plant life that may not typically be found in the common garden or open field.
-These unique and beautiful plants are very low maintenance and add a nice touch to any garden if you are considering a wetland addition, such as a pond or fountain.
+These conditions are bound to produce all kinds of different plant life that may not typically be found in the standard garden or open field.
+These unique and beautiful plants are deficient maintenance and add a nice touch to any garden if you are considering a wetland addition, such as a pond or fountain.

 Buy quality native plants online at http://www.tnnursery.net